Army Public School Result 2019 delayed: Check for new date and time here

 The results were expected to be declared on October 30, but the same was delayed.
 The results are now expected on October 31, 2019, today.

 When we checked at 10.30 pm, the website had stopped responding.
 The site remained down until 11.30 pm and it was thought that the results were being uploaded.
-However no link was available.
+However, no link was available.

 The results are most likely to be declared in the morning today.
-Reports indicate that there are attempts on to upload the result.
+Reports indicate that there are attempts to upload the result.
 If that is the case, then students can expect their results by today itself.
 The result once declared will be available on awesindia.com.